 Explanation of Ratio Analysis

 When prospective investors look at the financial statements, they want to know how well the company’s securities fit in their investment portfolio.
-They look at ratios such as the P/E ratio and try to figure out whether the stock is over or undervalued and what should be their strategy for including the stock in the portfolio.
+They look at ratios such as the P/E ratio and try to figure out whether the stock is over or undervalued and their strategy for including the stock in the portfolio.

 Advantages of Ratio Analysis